 - Give consistent feedback.
 Lack of appreciation and recognition or lack of direction leads to frustration.

-- Encourage employees to take their vacations and really unplug.
+- Encourage employees to take their vacations and completely unplug.
 Discourage check-ins by email or telephone.
 Implement the “only if the building’s on fire” rule of when to contact an employee on vacation.

-- If an employee wants variety, consider a temporary or permanent job change.
+- Change things up.
+If an employee wants variety, consider a temporary or permanent job change.

-- Help employees better fit work into their lives by increasing the flexibility of your time-off policies and consider increasing the time-off available.
+- Nurture work-life balance.
+Help employees better fit work into their lives by increasing the flexibility of your time-off policies and consider increasing the time-off available.

-- Increase the availability of work-at-home opportunities, especially if your employees cite long commutes as a difficulty.
+- Reconsider where work can take place.
+Increase the availability of work-at-home opportunities, especially if your employees cite long commutes as a difficulty.

-- Does that project really need to go through that many layers of approval?
-Reduce or revise onerous procedures if that’s what causes frustration.
+- Streamline processes.
+Does that project really need to go through that many layers of approval?
+Reduce or revise complicated, time-consuming procedures if that’s what causes frustration.

-- Encourage good management throughout the organization by providing training for supervisors.
+- Cultivate leadership and management skills.
+Encourage good management throughout the organization by providing training for supervisors.

-- Be willing to make alterations to the environment.
+- Considers alterations to the workplace environment.
 Changing seating arrangements, noise levels, lighting or temperature can help reduce physical stress caused by an uncomfortable or unproductive workplace.

-- Review your pay structure to make sure your wages are competitive with the market.
+- Compensate fairly and competitively.
+Review your pay structure to make sure your wages are competitive with the market.
 Adequate compensation doesn’t prevent burnout, but inadequate wages can mean employees feel an imbalance between the rewards of a job and its stresses.

-- During busy times, throw in some extra recognition of everyone’s contributions by bringing in breakfast or lunch, or hiring a massage therapist to give chair massages.
+- Show appreciation.
+During busy times, throw in some extra recognition of everyone’s contributions by bringing in breakfast or lunch, or hiring a massage therapist to give chair massages.

-- Rather than piling extra work onto already stressed workers, consider hiring temps or part-timers to handle busy times.
+- Bring in extra help.
+Rather than piling extra work onto already stressed workers, consider hiring temps or part-timers to handle busy times.
 Or, move extra workers into a busy section temporarily.

-- After a busy time has passed, consider offering comp time so employees can catch up on errands or catch a child’s play or ballgame.
+- Reward hard work with a little time off.
+After a busy time has passed, consider offering comp time so employees can catch up on errands or catch a child’s play or ballgame.
 If you choose this option, be sure to follow applicable wage and hour laws.

-- If your company offers an employee assistance program (EAP), remind them of its availability and encourage everyone to use it.
+- Introduce team members to additional resources, if needed.
+If your company offers an employee assistance program (EAP), remind them of its availability and encourage everyone to use it.

-- Establish an outside volunteer activity during work hours, not on the weekend, to improve team bonding as well as relieve stress.
+- Connect with the wider community.
+Establish an outside volunteer activity during work hours, not on the weekend, to improve team bonding as well as relieve stress.

 The best thing about these suggestions?
 Many are low-cost or no-cost solutions to reducing workplace stress that will help every team member.
 Even if you must hire temporary workers to address a seasonal hump or give additional time off, it’s much less expensive than the cost of losing and replacing a valued employee.